giuinktse7/chart.js-scala/README.md

-# The Scala.js tutorial
+# Chart.js-scala

-This repository contains the code accompanying the [Scala.js tutorial](http://www.scala-js.org/doc/tutorial.html)
+Scala facade for the JavaScript chart.js library